On the Ergodic theory of the Generalized incompressible flow: Introduction

-In section 2, after giving the concept of the GIF, we will study the recurrent property of it.
-We will show that the GIF only has the recurrent property in a weak sense, and we are going to construct a counterexample which is a GIF, but for $q$ almost all $z(t)\in\Omega$, the flow $z(t)$ does not have the recurrence property!
-This is a big difference between classical and generalized incompressible flow.
+In \S 2, after defining the concept of GIFs, we will study the recurrence property of GIFs.
+We will show that GIFs only have the recurrence property in a weak sense.
+See Theorem \ref{t21}.

+We also construct a counterexample to show that GIFs don't satisfy the strong version of the recurrence property.

-In section 3, we will study the concept of the ergodicity of GIF.
-We will prove that a GIF induced by a classical ergodic flow on M is an ergodic GIF we defined.
-Also, we will give some equivalent definition of the ergodicity.
+In \S 3, we will define the concept of the ergodicity for GIFs.
+We will prove that ergodic GIFs include the classical ergodic flows by Proposition 3.1.
+Also, we will give some equivalent definitions of the ergodicity in Proposition 3.3.

-In section 4, we will study several ergodic theorems of GIF.
-First, we will prove a maximal ergodic theorem by the harmonic analysis method, then we will prove the $L^1$ ergodic theorem.
-Finally, combining these two theorems we will prove a pointwise ergodic theorem of GIF.
+In \S 4, we will prove several ergodic theorems for GIFs.
+Our method is non-traditional, and it is closer to Bourgain's approach to the ergodic theorem \cite{bou4}.
+Bourgain developed his method in the study of the extension of Birkhoff's pointwise ergodic theorem to certain subset of integrals and its application to analytic number theory \cite{bou1}, \cite{bou2}, \cite{bou3}.
+First we will prove a maximal ergodic theorem (Theorem \ref{t41}) by the harmonic analysis method, then we will prove the $L^1$ ergodic theorem (Theorem \ref{t43}).
+Finally combining these two theorems we will prove a pointwise ergodic theorem (Theorem \ref{t46}) for GIFs despite the fact that the GIFs only have weak recurrence property.

-In section 5, we will study the set of all GIFs, we denote it by $GIF(\Omega)$.
-Like the set of invariant measure on a compact metric space, the $GIF(\Omega)$ is a convex and compact set, but the difference is that the extreme points of the set is not the ergodic GIF.
-We will prove that the extreme points of the set is weak ergodic GIF which will be defined in this section.
+In \S 5, we will study the set $\text{GIF}\,(\Omega)$ of all GIFs.
+Like the set of invariant measures on a compact metric space, the $\text{GIF}\,(\Omega)$ is a convex and compact set.
+The difference is that the extreme points of the set are not ergodic GIFs.
+We will prove that the extreme points of the set are weak ergodic GIFs in Theorem \ref{t54}.